YouTube: "Broadcast Yourself" era (2006–2013)

-Susan Wojcicki and going mainstream (2014–2018)
+YouTube faced a major lawsuit by Viacom International in 2011 that nearly resulted in the discontinuation of the website.
+The lawsuit was filed due to alleged copyright infringement of Viacom's material by YouTube.
+However, the United States Court of Appeals for the Second Circuit ruled that YouTube was not liable, and thus YouTube won the case in 2012.

+Susan Wojcicki's leadership (2014–2023)

 Susan Wojcicki was appointed CEO of YouTube in February 2014.
 In January 2016, YouTube expanded its headquarters in San Bruno by purchasing an office park for $215 million.
 The complex has 51,468 square metres (554,000 square feet) of space and can house up to 2,800 employees.
-YouTube officially launched the "polymer" redesign of its user interfaces based on Material Design language as its default, as well a redesigned logo that is built around the service's play button emblem in August 2017.
+YouTube officially launched the "polymer" redesign of its user interfaces based on Material Design language as its default, as well as a redesigned logo that is built around the service's play button emblem in August 2017.

 Through this period, YouTube tried several new ways to generate revenue beyond advertisements.
 In 2013, YouTube launched a pilot program for content providers to offer premium, subscription-based channels.
 This effort was discontinued in January 2018 and relaunched in June, with US$4.99 channel subscriptions.
 These channel subscriptions complemented the existing Super Chat ability, launched in 2017, which allows viewers to donate between $1 and $500 to have their comment highlighted.
-In 2014, YouTube announced a subscription service known as "Music Key," which bundled ad-free streaming of music content on YouTube with the existing Google Play Music service.
+In 2014, YouTube announced a subscription service known as "Music Key", which bundled ad-free streaming of music content on YouTube with the existing Google Play Music service.
 The service continued to evolve in 2015 when YouTube announced YouTube Red, a new premium service that would offer ad-free access to all content on the platform (succeeding the Music Key service released the previous year), premium original series, and films produced by YouTube personalities, as well as background playback of content on mobile devices.
 YouTube also released YouTube Music, a third app oriented towards streaming and discovering the music content hosted on the YouTube platform.

 The company also attempted to create products appealing to specific viewers.
-YouTube released a mobile app known as YouTube Kids in 2015, designed to provide an experience optimized for children.
+YouTube released a mobile app known as YouTube Kids in 2015, which was designed to provide an experience optimized for children.
 It features a simplified user interface, curated selections of channels featuring age-appropriate content, and parental control features.
 Also in 2015, YouTube launched YouTube Gaming—a video gaming-oriented vertical and app for videos and live streaming, intended to compete with the Amazon.com-owned Twitch.

-The company was attacked on April 3, 2018, when a shooting occurred at YouTube's headquarters in San Bruno, California, which wounded four and resulted in one death (the shooter).
+In April 2018, a shooting occurred at YouTube's headquarters in San Bruno, California, which wounded four and resulted in the death of the shooter.